-Penile cancer is rare, with about 2200 cases and 460 deaths in the United States and higher rates in regions such as South America.
-Human papillomavirus Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
-Some types cause skin warts, and other types cause raised or flat genital warts (lesions of the skin or mucous membranes of the genitals).
-Infection... read more (HPV), particularly types 16 and 18, plays a role in etiology.
+Penile cancer is rare, with about 2050 cases and 470 deaths in the United States and higher rates in regions such as South America (1 General reference Most penile cancers are squamous cell carcinomas; they usually occur in uncircumcised men, particularly those with poor local hygiene.
+Diagnosis is by biopsy.
+Treatment includes excision.
+Penile... read more ).
+Human papillomavirus Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) infects epithelial cells.
+Most of the > 100 subtypes infect cutaneous epithelium and cause skin warts; some types infect mucosal epithelium and cause anogenital warts... read more (HPV), particularly types 16 and 18, plays a role in etiology.
 Other risk factors include balanitis Balanitis, Posthitis, and Balanoposthitis Balanitis is inflammation of the glans penis, posthitis is inflammation of the prepuce, and balanoposthitis is inflammation of both.
-Inflammation of the head of the penis has both infectious... read more , lack of circumcision, sexually transmitted infections (particularly HIV/AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more and HPV), poor hygiene, and tobacco use.
-Premalignant lesions include erythroplasia of Queyrat, Bowen disease Bowen Disease Bowen disease is a superficial squamous cell carcinoma in situ.
-(See also Overview of Skin Cancer.)
-Bowen disease is most common in sun-exposed areas but may arise at any location.
-Lesions can... read more , and bowenoid papulosis.
-Erythroplasia of Queyrat (affecting the glans or inner prepuce) and Bowen disease (affecting the shaft) progress to invasive squamous cell carcinoma in 5 to 10% of patients; bowenoid papulosis does not appear to do so.
+Inflammation of the head of the penis most commonly occurs... read more , lack of circumcision, sexually transmitted infections (particularly HIV/AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more and HPV), poor hygiene, and tobacco use.
+Premalignant lesions include erythroplasia of Queyrat, squamous cell carcinoma in situ (formerly called Bowen disease Bowen Disease Bowen disease is a superficial squamous cell carcinoma in situ.
+Diagnosis is by biopsy.
+Treatment depends on the tumor’s characteristics and may involve curettage and electrodesiccation, surgical... read more ), and bowenoid papulosis.
+Erythroplasia of Queyrat (affecting the glans or inner prepuce) and squamous cell carcinoma in situ (affecting the shaft) progress to invasive squamous cell carcinoma in 5 to 10% of patients; bowenoid papulosis does not appear to do so.
 The 3 lesions have different clinical manifestations and biologic effects but are virtually the same histologically; they may be more appropriately called intraepithelial neoplasia or carcinoma in situ.

 Symptoms and Signs of Penile Cancer